 Committee Membership and Meetings

-All Members of the Committee are Independent Non-Executive Directors with Debbie Hewitt, the Senior Independent Director being Chair of the Committee.
-The other Members of the Committee during the period ending 30 June 2018 were Nick Hewson, Liz Peace, Sir Michael Lyons and Vanda Murray.
+All Members of the Committee are Independent Non-Executive Directors with Nick Hewson, the Senior Independent Director, being Chair of the Committee.
+The other Members of the Committee during the period ended 30 June 2019 were Debbie Hewitt, Sir Michael Lyons and Vanda Murray.

 Table of Attendance

 |Name||Role||Attendance at Meetings|

 * Debbie Hewitt attended both meetings which were held prior to her retirement as a Member of the Committee.

 The Committee met three times during the year ended 30 June 2019.
 For all meetings and where necessary, papers were circulated sufficiently in advance to allow proper consideration of all matters for discussion.
 The Company Secretary acts as Secretary to the Committee.

 Responsibilities and Terms of Reference